graybeltran/hubot/README.md

 ### Things javascriptbot does

-1)

-javascriptbot will respond to certain food related messages.
+1) javascriptbot will respond to certain food related messages.
 If a user says "I like Mexican food", javascriptbot will reply in agreement, saying "I like Mexican food".
 For all other things that a user says he or she likes, javascriptbot will reply, "I don't like [that]".

-2)

-If javascriptbot hears any mention of certain kinds of Mexican food, it will respond that it likes Mexican food.
+2) If javascriptbot hears any mention of certain kinds of Mexican food, it will respond that it likes Mexican food.

-3)

-If a user asks javascriptbot what its favorite food is, it will respond with a specific kind of Mexican food, chosen at random (Don't make javascriptbot choose!).
+3) If a user asks javascriptbot what its favorite food is, it will respond with a specific kind of Mexican food, chosen at random (Don't make javascriptbot choose!).

-4)

-If a user asks javascriptbot to "Make me a taco", javascriptbot will provide a taco emoji.
+4) If a user asks javascriptbot to "Make me a taco", javascriptbot will provide a taco emoji.

+### To install

+Download javascript bot here: https://github.com/graybeltran/hubot.git

+Run npm install hubot-slack --save

+Run [hubot slack token] ./bin/hubot --adapter slack